patelprincy34/KICKSTARTER-ANALYSIS/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/93439516/141724051-39d4707b-e3e6-4db0-9e54-d444fcaaf961.png)

-### I had challenging time graphing Outcomes Based on Goals; I could not get the Percentage Failed graph line to show up on the graph.
+I had challenging time graphing Outcomes Based on Goals; I could not get the Percentage Failed graph line to show up on the graph.
 I solved the problem by creating a new graph and using the edit and filter menu to out the unnecessary graph line.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-For one the summer months had more success rate.
+* For one the summer months had more success rate.
 Second there were there were more failed outcomes during Winter months.

 - What can you conclude about the Outcomes based on Goals?
-That there were no cancelled plays.
+* That there were no cancelled plays.

 - What are some limitations of this dataset?
+* The dataset is old, in order to determine recent trends we need recent data.

 - What are some other possible tables and/or graphs that we could create?
+* Study outcomes based on the duration of the campaigns and based on number of backers.